 The SunScan ceptometer uses high amounts of direct radiation and is based on simultaneous measurements above and below the canopy with two sensors.
-It is one of several ceptometers available and since it was used during the Futmon project, it has been incorporated in this manual in order to represent LAI measurements with ceptometers.
+It is one of several ceptometers available (compare AccuPAR LP-80) and since it was used during the Futmon project, it has been incorporated in this manual in order to represent LAI measurements with ceptometers.
 More detailed guidelines for the other instruments available still need to be developed.

-The sampling design should use a denser grid because of the punctual measurement of at least 3,33x3,33 m resolution to cover an area of 0.25ha which is defined in the manual of ICP Forests to be the minimum size of the Level II plots excluding the edges of the area.
+The sampling design should use a denser grid because of the punctual measurement of at least 3,33m x 3,33m resolution to cover an area of 0.25ha which is defined in the manual of ICP Forests to be the minimum size of the Level II plots excluding the edges of the area.
 At least 100 measurements along this regular spaced grid cells are obligatory.
 This is described by the following figure.
-The larger dots represent the grid also used for other optical measurements (compare Fig. 5.1.1), the smaller dots the additional points for the measurements with SunScan.
+The larger dots represent the grid also used for other optical measurements (compare Figure 1), the smaller dots the additional points for the measurements with SunScan.

-Figure 5.3.1.: SunScan measurement positions
+Figure 3: SunScan measurement positions